edpuzino/DDx/QUESTIONS.md

 10. All signs point to the patient experiencing lateral epicondylitis, or "tennis elbow" as it is colloquially known.
 Advise the patient to follow RICE procedures, and schedule further appointments with a physical therapist.
 If pain is debilitating for the patient, advise them on possible steroid injections and/or bracing.

+*The keyword for for google maps is "physical therapy"

 Ankle Inversion Spring

 1. You've indicated an issue w/ the patients ankle.
 What was the mechanism of injury?